NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 Localisation allows you to set the Locale, Timezone, Keyboard and WiFi Country, not relevant in this example.

-#### Basics of 'Accessories'
+##### Basics of 'Accessories'
 In 'Accessories' you will find 'File Manager' and 'Terminal'.
 'File Manager' is where you access the 'Cafeteria-skylt' folder, which is located on the SD-card of this Pi.
 The folder location: PUT THE PATH HERE

 'Terminal' is the command prompt of the Pi, here you will use many useful commands.
 Some basic commands include: Lorem Ipsum...

-#### Basics of 'Logout'
+##### Basics of 'Shutdown...'
-'Logout' uses 'Shutdown', 'Reboot' and 'Logout'.
+'Shutdown...' uses 'Shutdown', 'Reboot' and 'Logout'.
-'Shutdown' shuts down the Pi, allowing you to safely pull the cable, or you can write 'sudo shutdown -h now' in 'Terminal'.
+'Shutdown' shuts down the Pi, allowing you to safely pull the cable, 'sudo shutdown -h now' in 'Terminal' also works.
-'Reboot' reboots the Pi, or you can write 'sudo shutdown -r now' in 'Terminal'.
+'Reboot' reboots the Pi, 'sudo shutdown -r now' in 'Terminal' also works.
 'Logout' logs you out from the currently active user.

 ***

 ### Change Timezone on Pi

     Open Terminal -> type: sudo raspi-config -> Select Timezone -> Press Finish -> Reboot Pi

+***

+### API key

+    If the tests or the opening hours on the website aren't working, it's possible that you will need to generate a new API key.
+To do so, enter the google developers console (https://console.cloud.google.com/), log into a non-school google account, create a project and go to credentials.
+Click on create credentials and select API key.
+After this go into the search bar, search for google sheets api and enable it.
+When this is done, all you need to do is copy the API key and put it after ?key= in the links found in main.js and tests.py, making sure to replace the previous key.

 ***